Dave Sable Writes 'Getting Back to the Book of Acts',

 According to Gordon Fee in his book, How To read the Bible For All Its Worth:

 By and large, most sectors of evangelical Protestantism have a "restoration movement" mentality.
 We regularly look back to the church and Christian experience in the first century either as a norm to be restored or the ideal to be approximated.
-Thus we often say things like "Acts plainly teaches us that . . ."
+Thus we often say things like, "Acts plainly teaches us that . . ."
 However, it seems obvious that not all of the "plain teaching" is equally plain to all.

 What does getting back to the book of Acts mean?
 Before we get into that, we need to establish some groundwork.

 The Bible, though breathed by the inspiration of the Holy Spirit, used people as its instrument.
 The authors who wrote the books of the Bible had a specific audience in view and a purpose for writing each book.
 When we ask the question, "What does a passage mean?" we are really asking, "What did the original author intend his target audience to understand his words to mean?"
-There may be some variance from this principle in prophetic or apocalyptic (Revelation, for example) writings as the writers (or speakers) themselves felt like outside observers to their own words.
-But it is definitely true in letters (epistles) and historical writings where the author was very clearly in control of his thoughts on the matter and knew what he wanted his readers to come away with.
+There may be some variance from this principle in prophetic or apocalyptic writings (Revelation, for example) as the writers (or speakers) themselves felt like outside observers to their own words.
+But it is definitely true in the letters (epistles) and historical writings where the author was very clearly in control of his thoughts on the matter and knew what he wanted his readers to come away with.

-Further, historical narrative (such as Old Testament stories and the book of Acts) is different than epistles.
+Further, historical narrative (such as Old Testament stories and the book of Acts) is different from epistles.
 Though they often have some teaching, they are generally more interested in telling the reader what happened.
 Often things happened in these books that are not necessarily right or wrong.
 For example, I heard one preacher argue how selecting an Apostle to replace Judas was part of God’s divine plan, to ensure that there was one apostle to stand as witness for each of the twelve tribes of Israel, while another preacher postulated that these disciples were acting out of carnal incompetence and should never have tried to replace an Apostle.

 The truth is, there is no evidence that Luke’s intention of this passage was to give us a lesson on faithfulness or stupidity.
-It was simply to tell us historically that this is what happened – an incidental occurrence that supports Luke’s larger purpose of writing the book.
+It was simply to tell us historically that this is what happened, – an incidental occurrence that supports Luke’s larger purpose of writing the book.